China and Britain wage war of words over Hong Kong

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: China bluntly told Britain on Wednesday to "refrain from further interference" and London summoned Beijing´s ambassador for a dressing down in a rapidly-escalating diplomatic feud over Hong Kong.
+London: London summoned Beijing’s ambassador for a dressing down Wednesday in a rapidly escalating diplomatic feud over protests in Hong Kong as China told Britain to keep its "hands off" the city and "show respect".

-The protests sweeping the former British colony have also revived tensions inherent in the two sides´ historic agreement on the global financial hub´s handover to Chinese rule 22 years ago.
+The demonstrations sweeping the former British colony have also revived tensions inherent in the two sides’ historic agreement on the global financial hub’s handover to Chinese rule 22 years ago.

-Hong Kong was meant to continue enjoying broad freedoms under the "one country, two systems" approach first adopted by China in the 1980s.
+Hong Kong enjoys broad freedoms and rights not seen in mainland China under a doctrine known as "one country, two systems".

-But fears and frustrations over Beijing´s gradual tightening of those rules spilled over into mass demonstrations against a now-stalled draft law on Hong Kong residents´ extradition to China.
+But fears and frustrations over Beijing’s gradual tightening of those liberties has spilled over into mass demonstrations against a now-stalled draft law on extradition from Hong Kong to China.

+On Monday, groups of mostly young, hardline protesters stormed and ransacked Hong Kong’s legislature, daubing it with graffiti such as "HK is not China".

-They also saw UK Foreign Secretary Jeremy Hunt -- one of two candidates to become Britain´s next prime minister -- take the global lead in condemning China´s entire approach to its "special administrative region".
+British Foreign Secretary Jeremy Hunt -- one of two candidates to become Britain’s next prime minister -- on Wednesday took the global lead in condemning China’s handling of its "special administrative region".

-Hunt called on Beijing not to use the protests as a "pretext for repressions" and warned of "serious consequences" if China breaches the commitments it made to London decades ago.
+Hunt called on Beijing not to use the protests as a "pretext for repressions" and warned of "serious consequences" if China breaches the commitments it made to London decades ago under the terms of the handover.

 His comments provoked a cascade of condemnations from China that began with its foreign ministry in Beijing and continued with its embassy in London.